 Alzheimer's and Dementia Basics

 Alzheimer’s is becoming the disease to be concerned with as our global population is aging.
-There is an estimated 50 million people living with dementia and ~ 10 million new cases of dementia each year worldwide.
+There is an estimated 50 million people living with dementia and ~ 10 million new cases of dementia reported each year worldwide.
 New diagnoses are rapidly increasing in heavily populated countries.
-When ALZ statistics are extrapolated to countries worldwide, approximately three quarters of people with dementia have not received a formal diagnosis yet, and therefore do not have access to treatment, care and organised support that getting a formal diagnosis can provide.
+When ALZ statistics are extrapolated to countries worldwide, approximately three quarters of people with dementia have not received a formal diagnosis yet, and therefore do not have access to treatment, care and organized support that getting a formal diagnosis can provide.
 Our global cost of dementia treatment is now above US$ trillion and growing!
-1

 Saffron Alzheimer's Clinical Studies

 Researchers involved in these studies—and still others on brain health—suspect that the effects of saffron may be effective against cognitive disorders because it may inhibit the overgrowth of amyloid β in the human brain.

 This study follows two previous saffron trials on mild-to-moderate Alzheimer’s, in which saffron slowed cognitive decline compared to placebo or Donepezil, a drug intended to treat dementia.
 Forty-six patients with probable AD were screened for a 16-week, double-blind study of parallel groups of patients with mild to moderate AD.
 The psychometric measures, which included AD assessment scale-cognitive subscale (ADAS-cog), and clinical dementia rating scale-sums of boxes, were performed to monitor the global cognitive and clinical profiles of the patients.
 Patients were randomly assigned to receive capsule saffron 30 mg/day (15 mg twice per day) (Group A) or capsule placebo (two capsules per day) for a 16-week study.